samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 - **Parry**: If an enemy's attack against you deals no damage, you may counter attack with disadvantage as a reaction.
 - **Nimble**: You may roll to hit with strength or agility.
 - **Overwhelming**: Roll twice for damage
-- **Shield** Charge: Ignore brace.
-You have advantage to hit when you move at least 3m.
+- **Shield Charge**: Ignore brace.
+You have advantage to hit when you move at least 5m.
 - **Juggernaut**: Either a) you have advantage to hit with this weapon or b) your target must move one step back every time you attack
 - **Onslaught**: You may attack twice as part of a single action
 - **Conceal**: This weapon can be hidden and will bypass most security checks.
 The first weapon you conceal does not encumber you.